top of page

 Our brain activity modulates our behavior and overall mental health.
 Neuropsychological assessments measure their activity.
 This includes various tasks to gauge memory, cognition, and intellectual and emotional functioning.
 Often the common symptoms for a suggested neuropsychological evaluation are change in behavior, deterioration of memory, reduced executive functioning, and difficulty in conducting routine tasks.

 Neuropsychological evaluations are important for the appropriate diagnosis to generate treatment and therapy plans.
 Additionally, it also helps you to know the improvement or lack of it from the therapy or treatment.
-Additionally, these evaluations also help you to know more about your brain activity which could be used to improve your life.
+Also, these evaluations also help you to know more about your brain activity which could be used to improve your life.

 Mental Health Issues /diagnoses that we evaluate